 Who is qualified to deliver the IPG model as a program or service?

-Qualified IPG Providers include professional partners (schools, organizations and individuals) who meet the minimum standards and requirements for an Integrated Play Groups® trademark license through successful completion of the advanced training IPG® Master Guide Apprenticeship program (see IPG Model Training Series).
+Qualified IPG Providers include professional partners (schools, organizations and individuals) who meet the minimum standards and requirements for an Integrated Play Groups® trademark license through successful completion of the Advanced-Level IPG Guide Apprenticeship program (see IPG Model Training Series).

 What are the benefits of the IPG model?